 Beth lets out a belabored sigh.

-I try to search for some reason, any reason, for his behavior, thinking back on my time around him.
+I try to search for some reason, any reason, for his behavior.
 I met him a few months ago at a show after he heard me speaking Spanish on the phone with my big brother, Cal.
-I remember him following me out and refusing a cigarette from some too-happy hippie kid.
+I remember him following me out and refusing a cigarette from some hippie kid.
 I only noticed because the hippie seemed offended, somehow.
 Though Hombre was quick to calm him down, I’d turned away and fully expected them both to disappear before I finished the call.

-Assuming he was just another guy making some lame attempt to get me to introduce him to Beth, I’d responded, “I was just talking to my brother.
+Assuming he was another guy attempting to get me to introduce him to Beth, I’d reluctantly responded, “I was just talking to my brother.
 School stuff.
 Nothing important.”
-Even when I’d first met Hombre, something about him seemed trustworthy, despite the fact that I rarely think anyone is.
+Even when I’d first met Hombre, something about him seemed trustworthy, even though I rarely think anyone is.

-I almost groan, now, as I try to think of anything weird he might have said.
-I kept meeting him at shows, but now that I think about it I don’t know anything except that his real name is Darien and he owns a car.
+I almost groan, now, looking back.
+I kept meeting up with him, but now that I think about it I don’t know anything except that his real name is Darien and he owns a car.
 He’s always dodged questions so subtly I didn’t realize he hadn’t answered.

 I can feel my cheeks getting hot.
 Am I stupid?
 I go to a good college, have mostly A’s.
 I never thought I was stupid.
 Why didn’t his reticence set off warning bells?
 Why did Beth and I convince Alyssa that he should drive us?
 And why would he bring us here?
 I mean, I’ve never even told Alyssa or Beth about this place or its significance.
 Cal’s the only one who knows.
 I shake my head.
 This has to be a coincidence.
 It doesn’t make sense otherwise.

-Alyssa glowers at her, “Are you trying to group me into some nerdy Asian stereotype?
+Alyssa glowers at her, “Are you trying to make some kind of nerdy Asian joke?
 Why didn’t you bring your homework, are you a dumb blonde?”

 Beth sets her jaw, “I finished it already.
 And I wasn’t going for a stereotype.
 You’re always doing homework.”